Mesoamerican countries strengthen protection of migrants and displaced by natural disasters with support from IOM

 Mexico City - 32 officials from 10 countries that make up the Regional Conference on Migration (RCM), met on June 6 and 7 to strengthen their capacities and exchange experiences on the protection of migrants in countries affected by natural disasters.

-The "Workshop on the prevention and assistance to migrants and people displaced across borders in the context of disasters", was organized within the framework of the RCM with the support of the United Nations Migration Organization (IOM) and the Platform for Displacement by Disasters (PDD).
+The "Workshop on the prevention and assistance to migrants and people displaced across borders in the context of disasters", was organized within the framework of the RCM with the support of the United Nations Migration Organization (IOM) and the Platform on Disaster Displacement (PDD).
 Officials from Belize, Canada, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama and the Dominican Republic discussed the inclusion of migrants in the different stages of comprehensive risk management.

 This training workshop is held just three days after the eruption of the Volcano of Fire in Guatemala, which has left more than twelve thousand people evacuated and eighty-three confirmed victims to date.
 During 2017, the Internal Displacement Monitoring Centre (IDMC) registered 18.8 million new displacements due to natural disasters across 135 countries.
 In Latin America, natural disasters displaced 4.5 million people.